Aqua IDE overview

 Aqua helps you speed up the coding process by providing context-aware code completion.

-Smart completion suggests the most relevant symbols applicable in the current context when Aqua can determine the appropriate type.
+Type-Matching completion suggests the most relevant symbols applicable in the current context when Aqua can determine the appropriate type.

 For more information about the different types of code completion available in Aqua with examples and productivity tips, refer to Code completion.